go-critic/go-critic/docs/overview.md

 <a name="switchTrue-ref"></a>
 ## switchTrue
-Detects switch-over-bool statements that use explicit `true` tag value
+Detects switch-over-bool statements that use explicit `true` tag value.

 **Before:**
 ```go